Skip to content

 first screen for new repository

-You will then be shown a screen with a lot of options - you will not do anything on this screen except leave it.
+A screen will appear with a lot of options - do not do anything on this screen.

 second screen for new repository